Farm Life & Philosophy

 BEEF

-Our on farm, pasture-raised beef get a diet of grasses/ legumes along with grass-based grains.
+Our on-farm, pasture-raised beef get a diet of grasses/ legumes along with non-GMO corn that is grown on-farm.
+This way our beef is gluten-free – a must for people who are Celiac/sensitive to gluten.
 This is the way we’ve been producing beef for three generations – to great compliments!

 CHICKEN